This version of the website was created in 2025. See the Site Information Page for contact information, data downloads, and other details.

 17th of July

-I marched with the brigade and division five miles down the left bank of the Chattahoochee River to dislodge the enemy's pickets and enable troops to cross the river at that point.
+I marched with the brigade and division five miles down the left bank of the Chattahoochee River to dislodge the enemy's pickets and enable troops to cross the

 This accomplished, the regiment returned to Powers' Ferry the same evening.